 Silent wings on short distance flights

-The sky stretching above our heads is increasingly filled with aircrafts flying us to our next holiday or business destination.
-The number of takeoffs and landings, particularly of regional flights, has been constantly growing., During the takeoff, the engines produce background noise with full thrust, which is why precisely planned take-off paths are to reduce the exposure of the population to flight noise.
-When approaching for landing, the aircrafts arrive with throttled engines and the noise caused by the air flow at the wings and landing gear is predominant.
+The sky above our heads is increasingly filled with planes flying us to our next holiday or business destination.
+The number of take-offs and landings is constantly growing, particularly the number of regional flights.
+During take-off, the aircraft engines produce noise at full thrust, and precisely planned take-off paths are supposed to reduce the exposure of the population to flight noise.
+When approaching for landing, the aircrafts arrive with throttled engines and the noise is dominated by the air flow at the wings and landing gears.

-To confirm the efficiency of this innovation, an experiment was carried out.
-For this purpose, the new wing was produced on a scale of 1:6 and examined in different configurations in the wind tunnel.
-The wing was vertically positioned by means of an adapter on the force transmission points of the balance used for tests in the wind tunnel.
-The balance with transmission points adjustable in length and width is situated below a rotary disc allowing to turn the wing into the wind at different angles.
-Thus, the occurring forces could be measured and the lift and drag coefficients could be identified for the cruise flight (all flaps retracted) and for the landing approach.
-By means of an acoustic camera the noise and positions of the sound sources were determined.
-The camera recordings confirmed the expected significantly reduced sound generation: In the area of the wing leading edge the differences between retracted and extended landing flap were only marginal, which thus presents an important step forward in developing an innovative silent wing.
+An experiment was carried out to confirm the efficiency of this innovation.
+For this purpose, the new wing was reproduced on a scale of 1:6 and examined in different configurations in the wind tunnel.
+The wing was vertically mounted with an adapter on the force transmission points of the balance adaptable in length and width.
+The balance is situated underneath a turntable allowing to align the wing at different angles to the wind so that the forces occurring could be measured.
+In this way, the lift and drag coefficients for the cruise flight (all flaps retracted) and for the landing approach could be determined.
+An acoustic camera was used to record the noise and positions of the sound sources on the wing.
+The camera recordings confirmed the expected significantly reduced noise generation: In the area of the leading edge of the wing, there were only marginal differences between retracted and extended landing flap, which thus presents an important step forward in developing an innovative silent wing.